momentum-mod/website/README.md

 The backend of the website is the core of the interactive functionality of the game and handles things like map uploads/downloads, run submission/viewing, and stats congregation/filtering.
 The backend runs on [NodeJS](https://nodejs.org/) and utilizes the [Express](https://expressjs.com/) framework.
 More info about it and instructions to run it can be found in the [server/](server/) folder.

-## *Something wrong with the site?*
+## *Something wrong with the website?*
-[Submit an issue](https://github.com/momentum-mod/website/issues/new) with some pictures and/or web console error output!
+[Submit an issue](https://github.com/momentum-mod/website/issues/new) with some pictures, details and/or web console error output!

-## *Want to help out?*
+## *Still need our support?*
-[Join our Discord](https://discord.gg/wQWkRb6) and let us know!
+[Join our Discord for additional support](https://discord.gg/wQWkRb6) and let us know!
 We also accept pull requests, *but make sure the issue/feature isn't already assigned to someone!*

 ## Looking for our documentation site?
 Our documentation site uses different technology and can be found on [our docs repository](https://github.com/momentum-mod/docs).